epicenegreen/hello-world/README.md

 # hello-world
-A generic first repository so do not laugh
+# A generic first repository so do not laugh
+# I will create other repositories as I learn